AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/13-file-format.md

 ### Marginal price of a binding constraint
 #### Input
 In the context of the addition of a new output variable (marginal price associated to a binding constraint), file **input/bindingconstraints/bindingconstraints.ini** get 2 new parameters for each binding constraint.
-They constrol which marginal price time granularity is printed, either regarding year by year or synthesis results.
+They control which marginal price time granularity is printed, either regarding year by year or synthesis results.

 * `filter-year-by-year`.
 Default value = hourly, daily, weekly, monthly, annual
 * `filter-synthesis`.
 Default value = hourly, daily, weekly, monthly, annual